Quick Summary

 What Is a Digital Signature?

-Digital signatures are a special type of electronic signature that use encryption to ensure the integrity of a document.
-They’re typically used for sensitive transactions or documents that require high levels of security and authentication—think government documents, financial transactions, or legal contracts.
+Digital signatures are a special type of electronic signature that uses encryption to ensure the integrity of a document.
+They’re typically used for sensitive transactions or documents that require high levels of security and authentication, such as government documents, financial transactions, or legal contracts.

 How do digital signatures work?
 Using digital “fingerprints.”